hindu-comm/mail_stream_indology/2016/09/Fwd_Question_on_Diac/59__Herman_Tull.md

 really are, and non-specialists will not care.
 But, I no longer agree with this.
 For one thing, with the advent of on-line dictionaries, even non-scholars (or non
-​-​
+-
-Indological scholars) have the opportunity to look up terms (and without the diacriticals those without Sanskrit, or those who have lost their Sanskrit) are
+Indological scholars) have the opportunity to look up terms (and without the diacriticals those without Sanskrit, or those who have lost their Sanskrit) are lost.
-​lost.
-  For another, the ease with which diacriticals can be added ​using modern technology ​ makes it inexcusable to leave them out.
-(In the the 80s, using one of the first personal word processing systems, I still had to add them in by hand ​ for my dissertation​
+  For another, the ease with which diacriticals can be added using modern technology makes it inexcusable to leave them out.
+(In the the 80s, using one of the first personal word processing systems, I still had to add them in by hand for my dissertation
 .)

 Last but not least Sanskrit words are not
-​"​
+"
 Sanskrit
-​"​
+"
 at all without the diacriticals.
 E.g., the letters "ṭ" and "t" are really not the same
-​

 and
-​mashing them up into
+mashing them up into
 a single "t"
-​ is nothing more than a misrepresentation, and not using diacriticals turns the 48 sounds/letters of Sanskrit into something they are not.
+ is nothing more than a misrepresentation, and not using diacriticals turns the 48 sounds/letters of Sanskrit into something they are not.

 So, yes.
 It is distracting
-​ not to have them​
+ not to have them
 , a
-​n​
+n
 d
-​I think a lot
+I think a lot
  more.
 I would demand the
-​employment of ​
+employment of
 diacriticals of any scholar who uses Sanskrit.
-​ ​

 best,